Vireux-Molhain, Ardennes: tourism & sightseeing

 Visit Vireux-Molhain (Champagne-Ardenne, France)

 Vireux-Molhain is a small town 10 kilometres south-west of Givet in the northern Ardennes department.

 History has it that the St Ermel college was founded in 752 by Lady Ada, widow of the Count of Poitiers and Wibert cousin of Pepin the Short.
-The legend also says Pepin the Short, Charlemagne's father, permeates the setting and his tomb is buried there.
+The legend also says that Pepin the Short, Charlemagne's father, is buried here.

-Jewel of the college is the crypt of the High Middle Ages.
-Vaulted on pillars it dates from the Carolingian period.
+The most important treasure the church contains is a polychrome 'Entombment' in wood dating from the late fifteenth century.
+The jewel of the college is the crypt of the High Middle Ages: vaulted on pillars it dates from the Carolingian period.
 You will also notice the series of tombstones, with decor and furnishings representative of the Italian Renaissance, the wonderful polychrome wooden statues of the sixteenth century and seventeenth-century altarpiece, which adorn the building.
-This monument was listed as a "historic monument" in 1963.

-Details: Located on the French-Belgian border, The customs wall is named after the former customs house that stood here on the road D47 that links Vireux-Molhain (France) to Couvin (Belgium).
+Located on the French-Belgian border, the customs wall is named after the former customs house that stood here on the road D47 that links Vireux-Molhain (France) to Couvin (Belgium).
 The Customs Wall is now the Vireux-Molhain Nature Reserve, a protected environment full of wonderful legacies.